scokobro/professional-identity/profIdent-draft1.md

 This paper reviews Japan's 'system of journalism' and the media structures that Kaye identifies as having a detrimental influence on journalistic autonomy, and the difficulties which tend to discourage or stand in the way of any professional-level organisation.

-Japan must be understood as a (in this case genuine) special case: The mainstream media in Japan is highly dominant in a very isolated market, Japanese readers, unlike readers of English, do not have the luxury of turning to say the US, Australian or even Russian press for alternative views; Japanese media firms are the pretty much the only producers of Japanese-language news and information.[^brasil] The seven[^zenkoku] _zenkokushi_ (newspapers with national daily reach) employ just under 20,000 staff, about half of these in editorial roles [(METI 2015 Report)](http://www.meti.go.jp/statistics/tyo/tokusabizi/result-2/h27.html).
-Between them they have daily sales of roughly 30 million copies, that is they supply daily news to over half of Japan's 52 million households.[^hhs] Add to this the influence of the main news agencies, Kyōdo and Jiji, who supply news to newspapers, and radio and television broadcasters(JMH:2015 - p59) @JMH:2015 (CITATION!
+Japan must be understood as a (in this case genuine) special case: The mainstream media in Japan is highly dominant in a very isolated market, Japanese readers, unlike readers of English in the UK, do not have the luxury of turning to say the US, Australian or even Russian press for alternative views; Japanese media firms are the pretty much the only producers of Japanese-language news and information.[^brasil] The seven[^zenkoku] _zenkokushi_ (newspapers with national daily reach) employ just under 20,000 staff, about half of these in editorial roles [(METI 2015 Report)](http://www.meti.go.jp/statistics/tyo/tokusabizi/result-2/h27.html).
+Between them they have daily sales of roughly 30 million copies, that is they supply daily news to over half of Japan's 52 million households.[^hhs] Add to this the influence of the main news agencies, Kyōdo Tsūshin and Jiji Tsūshin, who supply news to newspapers, and radio and television broadcasters(JMH:2015 - p59) @JMH:2015 (CITATION!
 RAUSCH? [@Rausch:2012]), it can be seen that there is little scope for alternative and 'left-field' voices.[^fail] Kyodo claim over 170[^kyod] national outlets as clients, Jiji another 140[^jiji].

+It should also be noted that the possibilities for alternative journalistic forms that have arisen with the spread of the internet have not affected the mainstream media in Japan as they have many other media systems around the world.
+In 2010 Martin Fackler, the  New York Times' Tokyo correspondent wrote:

+> No online journalism of any kind has yet posed a significant challenge to Japan’s monolithic but sclerotic news media. [(Fackler, 2010)](http://www.nytimes.com/2010/06/21/world/asia/21japan.html)

 <!--also see - http://www.mofa.go.jp/mofaj/page4_002455.html
 kyodo members - http://www.kyodonews.jp/company/members.html-->